HackBulgaria/Core-Java-1/3/problems3.md

 ###9###
-Create a friendly interactive calculator in java Bundle, extecute and test your program as a jar file.
+Create a friendly interactive calculator in java Bundle, execute and test your program as a jar file.

 Example usage of your program:
 ```